gamedaoco/gamedao-protocol/docs/worklog/118-privy-paymaster-integration.md

 - Expose Privy's wallet via wagmi adapter so existing hooks (`useAccount`, `useReadContract`, `useWriteContract`) keep working.
 - Replace WalletConnection component to surface Privy's modal.
-- Drop unused wagmi connectors (RainbowKit etc.) once Privy is the default.
-Keep `injected` so MetaMask power-users still work.
+- Remove unused wagmi connectors (RainbowKit, injected, etc.).
+Privy is the only path.
+Project is pre-live, no power-user EOA flow to preserve.
 - Acceptance: a fresh user lands, signs in with email, sees an embedded wallet address, can call a read-only contract method.